kgroveshok/z80-homebrew/WORD-LIST.md

  FIND (  -- )

- LEN (  u1 -- u2 ) Push the length of the string on TOS
+ LEN (  u1 -- u2 ) Push the length of the string on TOS | DONE

  CHAR ( u -- n ) Get the ascii value of the first character of the string on the stack | TO TEST